KarolinaCetera/TinDog/README.md

 Welcome to my site!

-During last week of Coders Lab Bootcamp we were supposed to creat our own project.
+During last week of Coders Lab Bootcamp we were supposed to create our own project.
 As I have a lot of love for all pets, but mostly dogs, I decided to create TinDog - app for finding your forever friend in animal shelters.

 Main page let you check dogs that are available for adoption.
 Each position has a picture of dog and brief information about its features.
 If you are interested in adopting a dog or have any questions about it, you can send an e-mail to the shelter directly from main page.